 You are free to reuse the data but we ask that you please cite the Yemen Data Project and link back to the dataset or our website.

-The first data collection project by the Yemen Data Project focuses on the aerial bombardments in Yemen from March 2015 to date and includes detailed data on all air raids conducted by the military coalition led by Saudi Arabia and the United Arab Emirates, which also includes participation by Egypt, Morocco (until 2019), Jordan, Sudan, Kuwait, Qatar (until 2017) and Bahrain.
-The military coalition is backed by the United States and the United Kingdom, amongst other western nations, with the U.S. providing intelligence and logistical support and the UK supporting the coalition in every practical way short of engaging in combat.
+The first data collection project by the Yemen Data Project focused on the aerial bombardments in Yemen from March 2015 to April 2022 and includes detailed data on all air raids conducted by the military coalition led by Saudi Arabia and the United Arab Emirates, which also includes participation by Egypt, Morocco (until 2019), Jordan, Sudan, Kuwait, Qatar (until 2017) and Bahrain.
+The military coalition was backed by the United States and the United Kingdom, amongst other western nations, with the U.S. providing intelligence and logistical support and the UK supporting the coalition in every practical way short of engaging in combat.
 Both the U.S. and the UK have military personnel deployed at the Saudi command-and-control centre for coalition airstrikes.